sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications.md

 20. Refresh the ingress endpoint in your browser.
 You should be able to visit the speakers and sessions pages and see all the content.

-21. Visit the api directly, by navigating to `/content-api/sessions` at the ingress endpoint.
+21. Visit the API directly, by navigating to `/content-api/sessions` at the ingress endpoint.

     ![A screenshot showing the output of the sessions content in the browser.](media/Ex4-Task5.19.png "Content api sessions")